GaetanLepage/phd-manuscript/head/abstracts.typ

 After presenting a single-source solution, we implement a more advanced multi-source localizer and conduct extensive experiments to evaluate its performance across varied conditions.

 // Active SSL
-In social robotics, sound source localization must account for motion.
+In social robotics, robots are generally moving in their environment.
+Sound source localization methods must account for their motion.
 Multiple approaches exist to model dynamic scenarios in this regard.
 We propose a novel method for aggregating predictions from our static multi-source localizer over time.
-This framework leverages arbitrary robot motion to refine speaker position estimates.
+This framework leverages robot motion to refine speaker position estimates.
 The acoustic simulator is extended to synthesize full trajectories in virtual environments, enabling effective training and evaluation of this dynamic localization model.

 Perception and action are the two pillars of robotic capability.